Skip to main content

 • dual-use screening

-• EXP declaration for export outside EU
+• export declaration for shipments outside the EU

 Typical shippers